Property Boundaries, Lines, and Neighbors FAQ

 If you are experienced enough to read and understand a land survey, you can request a copy of the land survey or subdivision plot from your county clerk's office.
 These documents are required to have detailed information about your property boundaries, but they are complex and written for professional surveyors.

 If you want to know exactly where your property boundaries are, hire a licensed land surveyor.
 They'll come out to your land and place markers on your property's boundary lines.
-You can find licensed land surveyors in your area by searching the internet.
-Or you can visit your town hall and ask city staff who do surveys in your area.
+You can find licensed land surveyors in your area by searching the internet, or by visiting your town hall and asking city staff who conducts surveys in your area.
 (In rural communities, there may be only one surveyor who handles a large area.)

 In most situations, the cost of a land survey is dictated by the size of the land to be surveyed, whether an accurate subdivision map already exists, the geographic location, and the last time the land was surveyed.